-In this section, we will address the issue of whether foreign entrants acquire domestic firms at "too low" a price by comparing the domestic producer surplus under the two policies.
-It directly follows that if the assets are sold, the price is higher than the reservation price, i.e. $\mathcal{A} > v_d = \pi_d(d)$.
+Let us first address the issue of whether foreign entrants acquire domestic firms at "too low" a price by comparing the domestic producer surplus under the discriminatory and non-discriminatory policy.
+It directly follows that if the assets are sold, the price is higher than the reservation price, i.e. $\mathcal{A} \geq v_d = \pi_d(d)$.
 However, as shown in Lemma 1, the acquisition price will be the maximum of v{mm} and v_d , and it may thus be substantially higher than the domestic firm's profit under the discriminatory policy, for two reasons.
-To illustrate this, note that under I1-I3, the acquisitions price is equal to v{mm} .
+To illustrate this, note that under I1-I3, if an acquisition take place, the acquisitions price is equal to v{mm} .
 The difference between the acquisition price, \mathcal{A} , and the domestic firm's reservation price, v_d , can then be rewritten as: